IBM-Cloud/docs/services/ContinuousDelivery/pipeline_about.md

 You can include environment properties within a deploy job's deployment script.
 These properties provide access to information about the job's execution environment.
 For more information, see [Environment properties and resources for the {{site.data.keyword.deliverypipeline}} service](/docs/services/ContinuousDelivery/pipeline_deploy_var.html).

 ### Test jobs
 If you want to require that conditions are met, include test jobs before or after your build and deploy jobs.
 You can customize test jobs to be as simple or complex as you need.
 For example, you might issue a cURL command and expect a particular response.
-You might also run a suite of unit tests or trigger functional tests with third-party test services, such as Sauce Labs.
+You might also run a suite of unit tests or run functional tests with third-party test services, such as Sauce Labs.

 If your tests produce result files in JUnit XML format, a report that is based on the result files is shown on the **Tests** tab of every test result page.
 If a test fails, the job also fails.